A New Way of Eating Helps You Burn Fat—Without Counting Calories

 According to the researchers, this is because intermittent fasting triggers an immune reaction in fat cells.
 White blood cells, known as anti-inflammatory macrophages, stimulate the fat cells to burn off their stores.

 The authors found that the fat-burning changes began after just day of fasting.
 So even if you’re not sure about fasting every third day for 16 weeks, that’s OK: The researchers also found that intermittent fasting for just six weeks delivered similar benefits.
-And check out some of the other benefits of this dieting style.
+Now check out some of the other benefits of this dieting style.